 Rural Transportation Planning and Coordination - ACOG works with a wide range of stakeholders on transportation issues throughout the region in support of SC Department of Transportation Planning efforts.
-Our partnership with SCDOT has evolved recently as we have become more involved in project development and coordination with local governments.
-Planning Services staff has improved communications between SDCOT staff and stakeholders in the region when identifying solutions to transportation challenges.
-The improved coordination has helped with projects such as implementing a new Performance Measure Planning System to facilitating local input into project development and design processes.
+Our partnership with SCDOT has evolved over the past couple of years as we have become more involved in project development and coordination with local governments.
+Planning Services staff is working better with SCDOT staff to connect them with stakeholders from the rural and urban areas of the region to identify solutions to transportation challenges.
+The improved coordination has helped with projects from implementation of a new Performance Measure Planning System to facilitating local input into project development and design processes.
 Staff will continue this work with local governments and SCDOT to help identify projects that promote more efficient and safer transportation systems in critical areas that improve communities.

-- Begin to implement the recommendations from the Regional Freight Mobility Study. - Complete the update of the Appalachian Rural LRTP during FY 2023. - Work with SCDOT and MPO partners to update the Appalachian Regional Travel Demand Model. - Begin the US 29 Corridor study in Anderson County to assess both land use and transportation challenges along the corridor from I-85 to the City of Anderson. - Maintain public copies of STIP, DOT Plans, and DOT project announcements and attend regular DOT/ACOG/MPO partnering meetings. - Serve on or coordinate with Greenville-Pickens Area Transportation Study (GPATS), Spartanburg Area Transportation Study (SPATS), and the Anderson Area Transportation Study (ANATS). - Support communities' efforts to secure funding for transportation projects through facilitation of meetings with state and federal agencies and preparation of applications for funding. - Oversee the application process for 5310 transit funds and prioritize projects for SCDOT funding. - Administer and manage the transportation program by coordinating transportation planning activities; budgeting and managing transportation planning funds; sponsoring and conducting meetings including providing support to policy and advisory committees; and coordinating and working with other agencies and organizations involved in planning, programming and implementing transportation projects.
+- Begin the US 29 Corridor study in Anderson County to assess both land use and transportation challenges along the corridor from I-85 to the City of Anderson. - Work with SCDOT to update ACOG's TIP to a 10-year horizon window (FY 2024-2033). - Assist local communities with SCDOT's new Transportation Alternatives program. - Continue serving on ARC's Network Appalachia committee and engage with federal, state, and regional transportation partners across the Appalachia Region. - Maintain public copies of STIP, DOT Plans, and DOT project announcements and attend regular DOT/ACOG/MPO partnering meetings. - Serve on or coordinate with Greenville-Pickens Area Transportation Study (GPATS), Spartanburg Area Transportation Study (SPATS), and the Anderson Area Transportation Study (ANATS). - Support communities' efforts to secure funding for transportation projects through facilitation of meetings with state and federal agencies and preparation of applications for funding. - Oversee application process for 5310 transit funds and prioritize projects for SCDOT funding. - Administer and manage the transportation program by: coordinating transportation planning activities; budgeting and managing transportation planning funds; sponsoring and conducting meetings including providing support to policy and advisory committees; and coordinating and working with other agencies and organizations involved in planning, programming, and implementing transportation projects.